Dogs and cats can suffer from either acute or chronic renal failure caused by many different types of illnesses.

 In humans, you can donate one kidney to a close relative and live a happy normal life.
 Should your remaining kidney lose up to 50% of its ability to concentrate urine, you can still appear normal although you may be drinking a bit more and making dilute urine.
-Kidney blood tests can be normal even at this stage.
+Standard kidney blood tests can still be normal even at this stage.

 In other words, you can loose 3/4 of your total kidney function

 and still have normal standard kidney blood tests

 Early detection and slowing down the rate of kidney deterioration is the name of the game in both human and veterinary medicine.